 Simplifying also makes life easier when you’ve got financial stress going on.
-The last thing you need is to worry over which coupons will work with which sales.
+The last thing you need is to worry about which coupons will work with which sales.

-This plan is also high on protein, which is great for keeping growing children satiated and giving them the proper building blocks for muscles and bones.
+This plan is also high in protein, which is great for keeping growing children satiated and giving them the proper building blocks for muscles and bones.

 What you need to know:

 - This plan will feed 4 people based on a 2,000 calorie per day diet.
 If you eat less and/or you’ve got little ones or babies, this might stretch to a family of 5-6!

 - Contains NO GLUTEN.
 Even if there isn’t any NEED for gluten-free food in your family or group of friends, this is especially helpful for reducing cravings and minimizing digestive issues anyway.
 Read more about why we don’t need gluten in our diet.

 - Approximately 1/4 of the calories come from protein, which is GREAT compared to most budget food plans.

 - This is all whole food or made from whole foods.
 The few things that are “packaged” consist of whole foods put together for you in a convenient way to save you time.
 You can always make some of these from scratch to reduce costs even more if you choose to do so.